 What is Continuous Integration and how does it work?

 This is when Continuous Integration (CI) comes into play.
 CI is a development practice where proposed changes are checked-in to the upstream repository several times a day by the development team.
 Next, they are verified by an automated build, allowing the team to detect changes early.

 The automated builds are performed by a dedicated cloud-based CI provider that usually integrates with the place where you store your code.
-Most of the cloud providers available these days support Github, which is a Microsoft-owned platform for collaborating on projects that use git as their version control system.
+Most cloud providers available these days support Github, a Microsoft-owned platform for collaborating on projects that use git as their version control system.

 CI systems pull the changes in real-time and perform a selected set of tests, to give you early feedback on your results.
 This approach introduces a single source of truth for testing and allows developers with different environments to receive convenient and reliable information.